rwx-777/The_Wonders_of_Java/README.md

 This is a repo dedicated to uncovering and showing some of the strangest Java Programms which should acctually never work like this.

 Crazy_Java_Code1:
--Why does it execute ?
+- Why does it execute ?
--How does it execute ?
+- How does it execute ?
 Solution:
 - \u000d is the unicode character for "newline"